Run-up to Runoff: Coleman, Moore face off in televised debate

 Coleman, on the other hand, pointed to his position as a longtime businessman and political outsider — just like Trump when he ran for office the first time.

-“I’m the job creator in this race. … I’m very proud of that,” he said.
+“I’m the job creator in this race. … I’m very proud of that,” Coleman said.

 Coleman was pressed during the debate about his past campaign donations to a Democratic Hawaiian governor, but sidestepped the question several times saying: “I’m a businessman just like President Trump.
 I know how the game works.”